circonfl3x/Argo-Navis/README.md

 - function declaration, but for now that does nothing...
 There is just a framework to handle reading functions...
 The syntax is  `fn name(arg1, arg2, ....){}`
 - there is one "primitive function" for now... `externC.print(arg)` it takes one argument that can be anything and prints it out (no the "externC." doesn't mean that there will be classes)
 - For now there are 3 types - string, char and int (more to come ofc)
+- Variable redeclaration
+- It makes a C program that fully compiles and works
+- Decent error messaging and catching (need to test more though)

 ## Plans
+- ~~Add variable reallocation~~
 - Add floats, doubles
 - Add proper function declarations
 - Add argument passing to the binary so the user can declare their input/output files, compiler flags etc